suffolklibraries/sljekyll/new-suggestions/non-fiction/_posts/2019-01-31-new-non-fiction-for-february-2019.md

 ## [<cite>Bailey: my reason to live</cite>, by Andy Hutchins](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2513473)

-We’re into <cite>Street Cat Named Bob</cite> territory with this one.
+We’re into [<cite>A Street Cat Named Bob</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1707572) territory with this one.
 This is the story of how after 20 years on the street, Andy Hutchins turned his life around after fighting addiction and spells in prison with the help of a puppy.

 ## [<cite>Double Crossed: a code of honour, a complete betrayal</cite>, by Brian Wood](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2504882)